mrkkrp/philosophy-notes/elbow-room-dennett/notes.md

   “inevitable”, because nothing *we do* makes any difference to them, and hence it is pointless to deliberate about them.
 This is what “inevitable” means.

+## 6. “Could have done otherwise”

+* Dennett argues that one could take a strong moral stance in a particular situation so that they truly would not do otherwise in that situation.
+  This is however not regarded as devoid of free will; quite the opposite—it is praised in our culture.
+* What good would it do to know, about a particular agent, that on some occasion (or on every occasion) he could have done otherwise than he did?
+  Or that he could not have done otherwise than he did?
+Let us take the latter case first.
+Suppose you knew that when Jones pulled the trigger and murdered his wife at time *t*, he could *not* have done otherwise.
+That is, given Jones' microstate at *t* and the complete microstate of Jones' environment (including the gravitational effects of distant stars, and so on) at *t*, no other Jones-trajectory was possible than the trajectory he took.
+If Jones were ever put back into exactly that state again, in exactly that circumstance, he would pull the trigger again.
+And if he were put in that state a million times, he would pull the trigger a million times.

+  Now if you learned this, would you have learned anything about Jones?
+  Would you have learned anything about his character, for instance, or his likely behavior on merely similar occasions?
+No. Although people are physical objects which, like atoms or ball bearings or bridges, obey the laws of physics, they are not only more complicated than anything else we know in the universe, they are also designed to be so sensitive to the passing show that they never can be in the same microstate twice.
+One doesn't even have to descend to the atomic level to establish this.
+People learn, and remember, and get bored, and shift their attention, and change their interests so incessantly, that it is as good as infinitely unlikely that any person is ever in the same (gross) *psychological* or *cognitive* state on two occasions.
+And this would be true even if we engineered the surrounding environment to be “utterly the same” on different occasions—if only because the second time around the agent would no doubt think something that went unthought the first time, like “Oh my, this all seems so utterly familiar; now what did I do last time?”

+  There is some point in determining how a bridge is caused to react to some very accurately specified circumstances, since those may be circumstances it will actually encounter *in its present state* on a future occasion.
+  But there would be no payoff in understanding to be gained by determining the micro-causation of the behavior of a human being in some particular circumstance, since he will certainly never confront that micro-circumstance again, and even if he did, he would certainly be in a significantly different reactive state at the time.

+  Learning that a particular agent was *not* thus determined to act would be learning something equally idle, from the point of view of character assessment or planning for the future.
+The undetermined agent will be no more flexible, no move versatile, no more sensitive to nuances, no more reformable, than his deterministic cousin.
+* Why should determinism still seem so appalling?
+Is that what we want—to have our cake and eat it too?
+To have chosen *both* to marry and to remain unmarried, *both* to pull the trigger and to drop the gun?
+If that is the variety of free will we want, then whether or not it might be worth wanting, we can be quite confident that it must elude us.
+* If we let go of that fantasy and ask what we really, soberly want, we find a more modest hope: while there are indeed times when we would give anything to be able to go back and undo something in the past, we recognize that the past is closed for us, and we would gladly settle for an “open future”.
+But what would an open future be?
+A future in which our deliberation is effective: a future in which if I decide to do A then I will do A, and if I decide to do B then I will do B; a future in which—since only one future is possible—the only possible thing that can happen is the thing I decide in the end to do.